ayoubbajjou/ayoubbajjou/README.md

 ## About me
-I'm a Full Stack PHP Laravel / Vuejs / Nuxtjs Developer.
+I'm a Senior Full Stack PHP Laravel / Vuejs / Nuxtjs Developer.
 The main stacks i work with is Laravel / Vuejs, Nuxtjs, Alpine And Livewire.

 ## Stack I work with